robisim74/angular-l10n/README.md

 # Angular 2 Localization
-> Angular 2 Localization is an experiment of implementation of the translation in the new Angular 2 applications using TypeScript.
+> Angular 2 Localization is an implementation experiment of translation in the new Angular 2 applications using TypeScript.
 > It works both through direct loading and asynchronous translations.

 ## Use Localization class